CaptainSapphire/PH-s-Blog/_posts/2025-09-22-CCTS Meeting-(STEM Specific) Extracurriculars and Activities Portion.md

 ## Final Thoughts
-This was so full of information, and I am incredibly grateful for all of the hard work the team has invested into this webinar series.
+They provided so many examples as to the correct way to convey what you earned (be specific, dos and don'ts), and I am incredibly grateful for all of the hard work the team has invested into this webinar series.
 I cannot wait for more, and thank you for reading! <br><br>
 ![banner from form](https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/September%202025/Screenshot%202025-09-09%20170302.png?raw=true)